8 marketing tools for independent hotels

 One of the first places potential guests will go once they have heard about you is your website.
 Your website needs to deliver, and give the right impression.
 It’s a sales tool after all.

 As soon as a customer goes onto your site, they will only be on the homepage for a few seconds.
-You need to say as much as you can about your hotel in those few seconds, and demonstrate the type of hotel you are, and who you cater for.Simon Bullingham, Managing Director, Journey
+You need to say as much as you can about your hotel in those few seconds, and demonstrate the type of hotel you are, and who you cater for.Simon Bullingham, CEO & Founder, Journey

 First, you need to test your website speed.
 According to the latest usability research, users begin to drop off a site when its response time is longer than 2.5 seconds.
 That’s not very long to capture your potential customers attention.